Arc Flash Training

 The lack of proper training can be costly and result in damage to people, equipment and your facility.
 Employees who complete this Arc Flash Training will learn how to perform their jobs more safely.

 We can help you reduce the cost of implementing 70E with proven methods of reducing hazards and without breaking the bank.
 Providing the NFPA 70E Electrical/Arc Flash Safety Training for your employees will reduce downtime because all employees are trained properly helping maintain cost-effective operations.
 Most importantly, following through with an Arc Flash/NFPA 70E Electrical Safety Program can save lives and eliminate injuries.

 Remember, creating a safer environment will prevent injuries and lower workers’ compensation costs.
 These procedures must be addressed to protect everyone and stay compliant.

 Arc Flash Safety including: personal protective equipment, proper tools and worker safety training are essentials that must be a part of every budget, every year.

 At the end of the day, everyone’s goal is to go home to their families in good health and without injury.
 Implementing and following through with a sound electrical safety program will be a giant step toward reaching that goal for everyone.

 Questions & Information

-Contact us for more information about our Arc Flash/ NFPA 70E Electrical Safety Training.
+Contact us for more information on our Arc Flash Training/ NFPA 70E Electrical Safety Classes: